MichaelZ01/Scripting/README.md

-# AppleScripts
+# Scripting
-Collection of applescripts I've written to automate tasks on macOS
+Collection of scripts I've written to automate tasks on macOS